← Back to Blog

 docker rm myapp # remove stopped container

-docker rm -f myapp # force remove (even if running)
+docker rm -f myapp # force remove running container

 # List containers